Titanium

-Titanium is light silver metal, element number 22 of IV group of periodic table of Mendeleev.
-It was discovered at end of 18th century independently by Englishman W. Gregor and German chemist Klaprot.
-Already at that time titanium was dubbed «metal of the future», he demonstrated such extraordinary qualities.
-Its strength is akin to strength of damask steel, while it is much lighter than other metals, resistant to corrosion and aggressive media, easily forged and stamped.
-Its corrosion resistance is higher than that of noble metal alloys, and its low specific gravity is comparable to aluminum.
-Low creep of titanium is similar to stainless steel, and extensibility and ductility — at level of copper.
-It retains its qualities from -250 °C to t° red-hot steel.
-Exceptional specific strength, wear resistance, heat resistance — made it indispensable material at forefront of 21st century industry.
+Titanium is a light, silvery metal, element number 22 of group IV of the Mendeleev periodic system.
+It was discovered in the late 18th century independently by the Englishman W. Gregor and the German chemist Klaproth.
+At that time titanium was already nicknamed as "the metal of the future", because of its extraordinary characteristics.
+Its durability is akin to the durability of mace, at the same time it is much lighter than other metals, resistant to corrosion and aggressive environments, easy to forge and stamp.
+Its corrosion resistance is higher than that of the noble metal alloys, and its low specific weight is comparable with aluminum.
+Low creep of titanium is similar to stainless steel, and extensibility and ductility are at the level of those of copper.
+It retains its qualities from -250°C to the red hot temperatures of steel.
+Exceptional specific strength, wear resistance, heat resistance have made it an irreplaceable material at the forefront of the 21st century industry.

 Physical qualities